-Although the maximum operating frequency may appear low for a hardware implementation (an average of 1.9MHz for the 64-bit version), the system performs one algorithm iteration per clock cycle, thus yielding very short execution times.
-As previously mentioned, there would be no actual performance gain from introducing intermediate registers for multi-cycle operation at higher frequencies.
+Although the hardware designs run at a low frequency (< 3.6 MHz), the system performs one algorithm iteration per clock cycle, thus yielding very short execution times.
 The current operating frequency is due to the large number of floating point arithmetic modules cascaded on the datapath.
-Using 64-bit precision also contributes to the low frequency; this design decision was motivated by wanting to achieve completely equivalent hardware and software implementations (i.e., hardware registers are equivalent to soft-ware double type variables).
+Using 64-bit precision also contributes to the low frequency; However, this design allows fair comparison between hardware and software implementations since they follow the same workflow.
 The 32-bit implementation results in a much more area-efficient implementation and provides moderate performance improvements.
-The smaller resolution showed equivalent results for five functions, failing only on one function, where for certain inputs, the difference in resolution yielded different results, albeit approximate.
-Experiments up to date indicate that 32 bit resolution is sufficient for most function optimizations using the Nelder-Mead algorithm, thus future work will encompass reducing resolution in order to further increase performance, including using alternative encodings for increased throughput [13].
+The smaller resolution showed equivalent results for five functions, failing only on one function, where for certain inputs, the difference in resolution yielded close, different results.
+Experiments up to date indicate that 32 bit resolution is sufficient for most function optimizations using Nelder-Mead, thus future work will encompass reducing resolution in order to further increase performance, including using alternative encodings for increased throughput [9].
 Performance results were obtained through Xilinx's ISIM timing (post place and route) simulation.